jarviscanada/jarvis_data_eng_AlexKirilenko/core_java/grep/README.md

 # Introduction
-The *Java Grep* is tool that allows to recursively search for a given text pattern in all files under a specified path, similar to the `grep` utility.
+The *Java Grep* is a tool that allows to recursively search for a given text pattern in all files under a specified path, similar to the `grep` utility.
 The project is written in Java 8 and utilizes such language features as Collections, Lambdas and Streams for efficient data processing.